 Personal growth: Engaging campers in empowering activities that improve their self-concept, self-confidence, independence, and social skills and contributing to their capacity to lead full and active lives.

 Inclusion: Fostering an increase in diversity, equity, and inclusion among our heart family by identifying and minimizing barriers to participation.
 We recognize that families of a child with heart disease manage additional emotional and economic stress.
-The cost to attend any camp program is $25 per person, or whatever a family chooses to pay.
-Payment options within the registration start at $0 per person to ensure that cost is not a barrier to joining us.
-Families who choose to pay more than $25 receive a tax receipt for their additional contribution.
+Our Pay-What-You-Can (PWYC) model for camp registrations supports our commitment to make our programs accessible to everyone in our community.
+There is a $50 registration fee per camper and there is always an option to pay $0.

 Everyone is Welcome